JoeSuber/OpenCV-Max-Build-Package-/README.md

     --BTW this site is useful for many things distro related: http://www.webupd8.org/

-(if you were using 4.4 to compile CUDA switch back to 4.8 now)
+(if you were using gcc 4.4 or 4.7 to compile CUDA switch back to 4.8 now)

 -sudo update-alternatives --config gcc

 ........ clone into OpenCV repo (default branch is master) .........
+From ~/ i.e. (home/$USER)

 git clone https://github.com/Itseez/opencv.git

-    -- Git Noob?
-Do this from your 'home-dir'. '/home/your_user_name' = '~' = what I call 'home-dir'
-    -- Git makes /opencv and puts all the stuff there.
-Now back out (type 'cd ..') and:

 git clone https://github.com/Itseez/opencv_extra.git

 -- The above are NOT the 'extra modules'  Quite an unfortunate name.
-Intended 'extras' are next:
+Intended 'extra modules' are:

 git clone https://github.com/Itseez/opencv_contrib

--- include the optional 'extras' in cmake-gui under OPENCV_EXTRA_MODULES_PATH --> ~/opencv_contrib/modules
+-- point to the optional 'extras' option in cmake-gui under OPENCV_EXTRA_MODULES_PATH --> ~/opencv_contrib/modules

 cd opencv

-recommended option = git checkout 2.4
+recommended option: git checkout 2.4 developer's shining new untested toys: git checkout master some other options: git branch -h
+(then checkout the branch)

+now from ~/opencv/
 mkdir build

 cd build

-cmake-gui .
+(here is where we select the options to be built in to our OPENCV MAXIMUM-BUILD!!!) cmake-gui .

     -- Some cmake-gui opencv build hints:
     -- master vs 2.4 - some of the following only apply to 'master' builds (~/opencv$ git checkout master) -- Don't go all OCD trying to fill in everything before you hit 'configure' at least once.
-    -- Initially, check the two boxes in top area to 'group entries' and 'show advanced'  That wil organize them a bit.
+    -- upon opening cmake-gui, check the two boxes in top area to:
+    	'group entries' and 'show advanced'  That wil organize the hundreds of options a bit.
     -- MAKE: don't use fast-math for GCC or CUDA unless you probably don't need this guide & know better. eg:
     -- http://stackoverflow.com/questions/11507440/does-use-fast-math-option-translate-sp-multiplications-to-intrinsics
     -- Don't check 'download tbb' up top if you already have it, but make sure the path is true after a 'config'